experiential, Student-Centered Learning

 Cornerstone to the learning experience at Nomad is social-emotional development.
 Educators have 1:1 conferences with each child, set goals and track progress collaboratively, and have regular transparent conversations about building and sustaining relationships.
 We incorporate elements of council circles, restorative practices, self-awareness, reflection, and mindfulness.
 Open, progressive conversations about race, class, gender, and sexual orientation are paramount to our comprehensive program.

 Each student learns differently and has unique interests and needs - personalizing education is key.
-To ensure that every child is deeply known and receives 1:1 academic and lifeskills mentorship, we limit our class sizes to 7-10 students.
+To ensure that every child is deeply known and receives 1:1 academic and lifeskills mentorship, we limit our class size to 10 students.